-6 (Micro)Architecture models
+4 (Micro)Architecture models

-Section 4 described our (micro)architecture-agnostic framework SLOTHY for assembly optimization via constraint solving.
+Section 3 described our (micro)architecture-agnostic framework SLOTHY for assembly optimization via constraint solving.
 In this section, we discuss our concrete instantiations: We model aspects of the Cortex-M55 and Cortex-M85 CPUs implementing Armv8.1-M+Helium, as well as the Cortex-A55 and Cortex-A72 CPUs implementing AArch64+Neon.

-6.1 General approach
+4.1 General approach

 Architecture modelling.
 A SLOTHY architecture model has the following main components: First, the set of register types and their associated registers.
 Register aliases (such as LR being an alias for X30 in AArch64) may be defined, too.
 Second, the set of instructions required for the workload(s) to be optimized.
 For every instruction, SLOTHY needs to know about the number of input, output, and input/output registers and their register type.
 If there are restrictions on which registers can be used, those must be modelled, too.
-Jointly destructive instruction patterns should be modelled for best performance.
-Finally, parsers and writers need to be written for the conversion between assembly and CFGs.
+Jointly destructive instruction patterns should be identified and modelled for best performance.
+Finally, parsers and writers need to be written which SLOTHY can use when converting between assembly code and computational flow graphs.
+To reduce the complexity of parsers/writers, users may define assembly macros wrapping individual instructions into simpler syntax.